cvvsu/LSTa/README.md

 ## Models

-In this study, we use the `UNet` model, but other models are also available.
+We use the `UNet` model, but other models are also available.

 For the UNet model, you can choose single conv layer, double conv layer, or single conv with SE module.
 We find that different types of convs do not affect the retrieval results.